nitronoid/go_presentation_demos/PITCHME.md

 - Go handles composition in a similar way to most languages.
 - You can add a member to a struct, by supplying a name and type.
 - Go also offers us struct embedding.
 Which is used by only giving a type.
-- Embedding can be used to simulate inheritence from other languages, but is still composition.
+- Embedding can be used to emmulate inheritence from other languages, but is still composition.

 +++?code=oo_style_3.go&lang=golang&title=oo_style_3.go